Softeng-2-Team-P03/SolidarityPurchasingGroup/Retrospective/Retrospective  - Sprint 2.md

 - Technical Debt management:
   - Total hours estimated: 10h
   - Total hours spent: 7h 30m
-  - Hours estimated for remediation by SonarQube: 8h (post sprint.
-Vogliono il valore a inizio sprint? -> 10h)
+  - Hours estimated for remediation by SonarQube: 10h
   - Hours estimated for remediation by SonarQube only for the selected and planned issues: 10h
   - Hours spent on remediation: 7h 30m
   - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.3%